hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/telemac2d-steady.md

 :alt: qgis export simulation results slf PostTelemac raster geotiff tif
 :name: posttm-export-tif

-Export a flow velocity raster of simulation results with the PostTelemac plugin.
+Export a flow velocity raster of simulation results with the PostTelemac plugin (maximum time step here: 8000).
 ```

 The successful raster creation results in a new layer called **r2dsteady_raster_VITESSE**, which is automatically saved as a {term}`GeoTIFF` raster in the same folder where the QGIS project (`*.qgz`) and the `r2dsteady.slf` files are located.